wp-plugins/symbiostock/readme.txt

 = 1.2.1 =
 Release Date: May 18, 2015

-* Minor big fixed on product only searches
+* Minor bug fixed on product only searches

 = 1.2 =
 Release Date: May 17, 2015